the-turing-way/the-turing-way/book/content/rdm/rdm.md

 [The FAIR guiding principles for scientific data management and stewardship](https://www.nature.com/articles/sdata201618) have been developed as guidelines to improve the findability, accessibility, interoperability and re-usability of digital assets; all of which will support research reproducibility.
 Defined and endorsed by a growing community, these principles put a specific emphasis on enhancing the ability of machines to automatically find and use digital objects, in addition to supporting its reuse by individuals throughout their life cycle.
 The capacity of computational systems to find, access, interoperate, and reuse data, with none or minimal human intervention, is essential in today's data-driven era, where humans increasingly rely on computational support to deal with data as a result of the increase in volume, velocity and variety and complexity.

 #### Theory
 Here is a [simple overview](https://www.go-fair.org/fair-principles) of what the FAIR principles recommend.
-Data should be:
+In breif, data should be:
 <ul>
  <li><p><b>Findable:</b> the first step in (re)using data is to find them, and descriptive metadata is essential.</p>
  <p>F1.
 (Meta)data are assigned a globally unique and persistent identifier</p></li>